 When will the reports from the current term be available to view?

-TRACE survey reports are available to faculty one day after grades are due to the registrar.
+TRACE survey reports are available to faculty one day after grades are due to the Office of the Registrar.

 Is it possible to confirm that students have completed the TRACE survey?